© S. Schmitt

 Unfold to find out more

-The undiscovered Flemish jewel of a city boasts an opera house, a handful of museums, even more ancient churches, and countless bridges spanning the two rivers that wind themselves through the city.
+Where the Leie and Scheldt rivers meet, you’ll find Ghent, a city of ancient churches and countless bridges spanning.
+Ghent’s three towers dominate the skyline: the Saint Nicholas Church, Saint Bavo’s Cathedral and the UNESCO recognised Belfry.
+Climb the spiral staircases of the Belfry for a breathtaking panoramic view of the city below.
 The true joy of the town is to be found whiling away an afternoon in an outdoor café.
 Whether your wrapped under blankets sipping a coffee in the winter or sunning yourself in the springtime with a cold Belgium brew, you will fit in with the locals if you simply enjoy the great atmosphere this town offers.
 If possible, find a seat on the Graslei, a scenic canal spot in the centre of town, with a great view on the many bridges, grand houses and medieval buildings.
+Try a cuberdon, Ghent’s iconic locat treat.

 Fold content